sansa-zyno/sansa-zyno/README.md

 		<td>
          <img width="900px" src="https://github.com/sansa-zyno/sansa-zyno/blob/main/assets/pbo-3.jpg" alt="Pboplusrealtors" />
 			<h3>Pboplusrealtors 🏡💐🏠</h3>
-			<p>A real estate app that infuse network marketing business model into real estate.</p>
+			<p>A real estate app that infuse network marketing business model into real estate.
+The app impacts people and families by empowering and giving them a source of 			earning legitimate income by just doing real estate business.</p>
 			<p>I worked on this app as the Mobile Application Developer(Flutter), and as part of a team of UI/UX designers, QA Testers and Backend developers with
 			<a href="https://paucha.com.ng/">Paucha Technology Company.</a> </p>
 			<p>🗓 Feb 2025 - March 2025 (~ 2 months)</p>